weiliemabubakar12345/anomaly-prediction-and-RUL-prediction/README.md

 ##Notes:
 - Additional codes files such as CNN-LSTM Autoencoder and baseline models is applied for XJTU-SY bearing datasetes
-- dataset availability can be found in not only github but also kaggle (https://www.kaggle.com/datasets/zwming/xjtu-sy )
+- dataset availability can be found in not only official datasets, github but also kaggle (https://www.kaggle.com/datasets/zwming/xjtu-sy
+)
 ## Usage
 1. Download the turbofan engine degradation simulation datasets (FD001 - FD004) from the NASA Prognostics Data Repository.
 In this directory, same dataset are also provided for convinience.